vighneshiyer/vighneshiyer.com/content/research/events/2025_03-beyond_cuda/index.md

 But no one has stepped up to the plate.

 Billions of precious VC capital is lit on fire every month as each AGI optimist tries to outcompete the others.
-But no matter your model architecture, training data or post-training token slop generation strategy, you are always at _his_ mercy.
+But no matter your model architecture, training data or post-training, token sampling, slop generation strategy, you are always at _his_ mercy.

 He insists: "The more you _buy_, the more you _save_".
-And now he has gone further: "The more you _buy_, the more you _earn_."
+And now he has gone even further: "The more you _buy_, the more you _earn_."
-Indeed, we have no choice but to accept his words as the truth.
+Indeed, we have no choice but to accept his words and buy his overpriced racks.

 Still, some arrogant fools think they can build their own hardware and undercut his fat margin.
 But after Microsoft [delayed their custom AI chip](https://www.techspot.com/news/108489-microsoft-custom-ai-chip-hits-delays-giving-nvidia.html?utm_source=tldrai) once again, he didn't hesitate to remind the world who's boss: